 In June 2017, the IASB issued IFRIC 23, Uncertainty over Income Tax Treatments, aiming to reduce diversity in how companies recognize and measure a tax liability or tax asset when there is uncertainty over income tax treatments.
 The standard is to be applied to the determination of taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates, when there is uncertainty over income tax treatments under IAS 12.
-We adopted IFRIC 23 as of January 1, 2019, with no significant impact to the consolidated interim financial statements on adoption of this IFRS.
+We adopted IFRIC 23 as of January 1, 2019, with no significant impact to our consolidated interim financial statements.